-On reaching New Orleans, it was my intention to go on immediately to Galveston, Texas; but before an opportunity was afforded, a pressing invitation came from the Rev. W. Hamilton, to come to aid him in Mobile, where a precious work of grace was in progress.
+On reaching New Orleans, it was my intention to go on immediately to Galveston, Texas; but before an opportunity was afforded, a pressing invitation came from the Rev. Wm.
+T. Hamilton, to come to aid him in Mobile, where a precious work of grace was in progress.
 I thought I had already delayed too long my intended mission into Texas, but Dr. John Breckinridge, who was at that time pastor of the Presbyterian church in New Orleans, advised me by all means to go to Mobile.
 I accordingly went, and have reason to hope that my labours there were not in vain in the Lord.
 But now I am reminded of the fact, that some two years before this, by invitation, I assisted the Rev. Joel Parker in holding a protracted meeting in the Presbyterian church in New Orleans, of which at that time he was pastor.
 This meeting was much blessed, and some of the substantial fruits remain even to the present time; one a converted infidel; one a merchant; one who has since became a minister of the gospel; and one a gentleman of some considerable note in the Episcopal Church.
+Upon leaving New Orleans on that occasion, I was literally loaded with presents, amounting in all to about two hundred dollars in value.
+It was common to receive substantial proofs of kindness wherever I had held protracted meetings; but if other churches in such matters did liberally, the church in New Orleans excelled them all.

-After preaching about one week for Dr. H. in Mobile, with some considerable success, I hope, I returned to New Orleans, and thence by the first steamer to Galveston; the boat, I think was named the New York.
+After preaching about one week for Dr. Hamilton in Mobile, with some considerable success, I hope, I returned to New Orleans, and thence by the first steamer to Galveston; the boat, I think, was named the New York.
 Coming in view of Galveston Island, February 26th, 1840, I was surprised to see the island so low and flat, like a chip floating on the surface of the water; and on landing, the first thing that particularly attracted my attention was a group of tippling houses on the strand or wharf, near McKinney's pier.
 My first business was to find out the "excellent of the earth."
 Christians here were very few; emphatically like "angels' visits, few and far between."
 By invitation, I went to the home of Dr. Roberts, who, in his beautiful house, for several days treated me with great kindness and hospitality.
 The first effort to do good was to distribute tracts, a goodly number of which I had brought with me; and, as soon as arrangements could be made, I preached daily during the week, and three times on the Sabbath, being careful also to visit and address the Sabbath-school, which I was happy to find already established, and in a comparatively flourishing state.
 I believe I was instrumental in increasing the number of attendants on the Sabbath-school in this way.